 5) Are there any nuisances or problem neighbors?
 Use this answer to find out about any noisy neighbors, barking dogs, heavy airplane traffic or even planned changes to the community, such as a planned street widening.
 This may give you insight on why the seller is really moving.

 6) How are the public schools in the area?
 Because the value of a community is usually greatly influenced by the public schools in the area, finding out the buyer's perception can give you some insight about the quality of the area's schools.

-Knowing all you can about a prospective home, not only helps you decide if it's the home of your dreams, but what offer to make as well.
+Knowing all you can about a prospective home in Bend, not only helps you decide if it's the home of your dreams, but what offer to make as well.
 Your real estate professional can help you get your key questions answered and give you advice on how to evaluate your findings.